 The hands are the central, most crucial tool of the human body.
 We’ve used our hands to write, draw, cook, and grip to lift and pull.
 The fantastic thing the hands enable us to do is construct something out of nothing.
 Without our precious hands, we lose our ability to create.
 The tool that helps us to strengthen our hands and forearms is The Hand Gripper.
 The tool allows the fingers to flex as hard as possible and then extend back to the starting position.
 Besides strengthening your grip, you’ll develop impressive-looking muscular forearms.

 Doing bodyweight deadlifts isn’t sufficient to cause muscle growth and strengthening in the hamstrings.
 Why?
 Because there’s little resistance to force the muscles to feel tension while vertically contracting the hamstrings.
 To my surprise, the deadlift mainly targets the glutes instead of the hamstrings.
 That’s because the deadlift is a vertical hip thrust, and the hamstrings are assisted muscles.
 But then, what about performing on a horizontal plane?
 The Nordic Curl Strap is an exercise device that targets the hamstrings in the most challenging way without the glutes getting in the way.
 This tool makes a great addition to your calisthenics equipment.

-I enjoyed sharing my 13 favorite pieces of equipment to help you sharpen your calisthenics exercises.
+I enjoyed sharing my 15 favorite workout equipment to help you sharpen your calisthenics exercises.
 As you can see, I’m a simple man who doesn’t require massive, heavy, expensive equipment like those at the gym.
 I have nothing against the gym equipment, except I prefer more open space.
 Of course, I’m not too fond of the gym because my home is already a gym.